Coin-Op Telephone Line Music

 The

-counterparts to the semi-automatic phonographs of the era offering none or very
+were counterparts to the semi-automatic phonographs of the era offering none or

-the salon one could sit in a comfortable armchair and listen to Pathé records
+could sit in a comfortable armchair and listen to Pathé records from an

-from an operators-room in the basement.
-In the beginning the operator(s) could
+operators-room in the basement.
+In the beginning the operator(s) could play 12

-play 12 records simultaneously, and the sound was led to the patron through a
+records simultaneously, and the sound was led to the patron through a system of

-system of tubes.
-The Pathé records were special, as most collectors know,
+tubes.
+The Pathé records were special, as most collectors know, because they

 that he had bought at the entrance.
 Next to each armchair there was a set of